Development and testing of new bio plastic materials

 - Finish in a strong position to enter a competitive job market in the UK and overseas.

-This project seeks to further develop an innovative and sustainable material which will reduce the amount of plastic being manufactured.
-Over 8.3 bn tonnes of plastic has been produced to date across the globe.
-A staggering 79% of this material still exists in the world today, whether it still be in use or in landfill site, or discarded in the wider environment.
-Exoplastics is developing 'EXO', a bio-renewable resin replacement material made from a sustainable bio source, waste Oyster shell.
+This project gives a unique opportunity to develop an innovative and sustainable material which will reduce the amount of plastic being manufactured.
+Over 8.3bn tonnes of plastic has been produced to date across the globe.
+A staggering 79% of this material still exists in the world today, whether it still be in use or in landfill sites.
+Exoplastics is developing ‘EXO’, a bio-renewable resin replacement material made from a sustainable bio source, waste Oyster shell.
 This material can be utilised to reduce the amount of petroleum-based polymer needed for plastic products.
 It has the potential to replace 25-45% of plastic being produced.

 This research project aims to develop a variety of different EXO/polymer composite formulations, assessing their physicochemical properties and biodegradation characteristics.
-A key objective is to formulate a blend from which a certifiable compostable bio plastic film can be made.
-The successful candidate will explore product potential across a number of applications and help to discover an effective way to incorporate this bio-renewable material.
+The successful candidate will explore product potential across a number of applications and help to discover a safe way to incorporate this bio material.

 To apply for this opportunity please email email@example.com with: